The journey to starting uni is paved with forms and applications, so here's our comprehensive guide to student finance.

 What are educational expenses?
 Educational expenses include the cost of tuition as well as living costs such as accommodation.
-There are two types of student loan you can apply for: a tuition loan and a maintenance loan.
-Whilst a tuition loan is paid directly to your university, a maintenance loan is paid into your personal bank account in three installments.
+There are two types of student loans you can apply for: a tuition loan and a maintenance loan.
+Whilst a tuition loan is paid directly to your university, a maintenance loan is paid into your personal bank account in three instalments.
 Use the student finance calculator to get an estimate of the student finance you're eligible for.

 HOW TO APPLY FOR STUDENT FINANCE

 If you live in England and this is your first time going to university you will need to apply online to Student Finance England.
 To apply you have to set up a student finance account and complete an online application here (Tip: Make a note of your login details!).
 Whilst it is a little time-consuming, help and guidance are provided throughout, so the process is fairly straightforward.